Question 1:

 Answer 6:

 Forcheck handles preprocessor commands and compiler directives.
 The compiler directive string can be specified in the compiler emulation file which is selected by choosing a compiler emulation.
-Moreover Forcheck handles cpp preprocessing with macro substitution by adding Fortran extension 7 to the list of Fortran extensions in the compiler emulation file.
+Forcheck also handles cpp preprocessing with macro substitution if the cpp option is specified.

 Question 7: